 One of the things people don’t know about constipation is the relationship between fiber and water.
 It’s great to increase your fiber, but if you don’t increase the water too you can actually compound the issues with constipation.
 No joke.
 If you take any kind of fiber, especially as a supplement you need to take those water recommendations seriously or you can really stop yourself up.
 So, take heed and balance your water with your grains, and with all of your other foods.
 Hydration is one of the most important things in battling constipation, so drink water but also eat foods that contain a lot of water, and congee is a great way to start out your day with a lot of hydrating foods right inside your meal.

 Whole grains absorb water in your system and they also will regulate the fluids in your intestines.
-If you have water weight, bloating, or you tend to hold fluids in your tissue, like swelling in your ankles, legs, arms, hands, face.
+If you have water weight, bloating, or you tend to hold fluids in your tissue, like swelling in your ankles, legs, arms, hands, or face.
 Eating a good balance of whole grains can really help that.
 And when I’m talking about whole grains, I’m talking about grains that haven’t been processed at all, not made into flour, where you start with the most whole form of the grain and you slow cook it overnight into congee.
 It’s an amazing solution for digestive distress.

 That leads me of course to my favorite topic, which is congee.
 We’re going to talk about how congee can help with constipation.
 Congee really does eliminate constipation.
 It helps with elimination unbelievably.
 It softens the fiber so that it’s really actually very soothing and moves through your whole digestive system really easily.

-People who start eating congee regularly are reporting to me all the time how much more elimination they have, how they feel like their intestines are very much more highly functional.
+People who start eating congee regularly are reporting to me all the time how much more elimination they have, and how they feel like their intestines are very much more highly functional.
 And that it seems like there’s been a gentle cleanse.
 That’s the best kind of cleanse.
 You really don’t want to do anything so dramatic.
-You want to soothe any damage that’s happened to your intestines from hard foods, things that get stuck, nuts and seeds and things like that can be challenging for the system because they’re eaten hard and raw.
+You want to soothe any damage that’s happened to your intestines from hard foods, things that get stuck, nuts and seeds, and things like that can be challenging for the system because they’re eaten hard and raw.
 So, as long as we break things down and soften them it soothes our digestive system.

 For some ideas to inspire you, click here to learn how to cook Breakfast Cure.

-How to Know a Good Bowel Movement-Constipation Demystified the Breakfast Cure way.
+How to Know a Good Bowel Movement-Constipation Demystified the Breakfast Cure Way.

 Good digestion in the stomach is key to good elimination.
-The middle burner refers the Spleen and Stomach, the two main organs of digestion in Chinese medicine.
+The middle burner refers to the Spleen and Stomach, the two main organs of digestion in Chinese medicine.
 Breakfast Cure and Chinese herbs to promote digestion from D’AO labs is a great tasting combination that’s as easy as it is comforting.

 Middle Burner Bliss Kit

-To learn more about the wisdom of warm cooked foods, congee and Breakfast Cure, download our free ebook.
+To learn more about the wisdom of warm cooked foods, congee, and Breakfast Cure, download our free ebook.